syntasso/kratix-docs/docs/main/05-reference/05-resources/02-workflows.md

       # lifecycle hook for creates/updates/ongoing reconciliation of Resources
       configure:
       - # Pipeline definition
+      # lifecycle hook for deletion of Resources
+      delete:
+      - # Pipeline definition
 ```

 To define a Workflow, promise writers can use any technology they want (i.e.